hongjo/hongjo.github.io/blog/en/260914_ECOSTAT.md

 Jaehyon Park, Seungwon Baek, Taegeon Kim, Namgyun Kim, and Hongjo Kim (2026). *Scenario-Based Framework for Economic Evaluation of Safety Technology Adoption in Construction*.
 Journal of Management in Engineering, 42(6), 04026049.
 Published online August 13, 2026.

 [Read the paper](https://doi.org/10.1061/JMENEA.MEENG-7613) · [Supplemental materials](https://doi.org/10.5281/zenodo.20576006)

-This article explains the research for industry practitioners and undergraduate students.
-Two figures are excerpted from the supplied paper; the full publication PDF is not republished here.